 If you have flu-like or upper respiratory symptoms -- such as congestion, runny nose, cough, fever, shortness of breath, new loss of taste or smell, and sore throat -- or you are concerned that you’ve been exposed to the coronavirus that causes COVID-19, please take the following precautions to seek care.

 Please note: COVID testing is currently not provided to people without symptoms as a way to prove a negative result for travel, schools, or other reasons.
 COVID testing is only available through an appointment when COVID-19 is suspected.
 Use this link to find a North Carolina testing site.

 How to Get Care

 If You Are a Current Duke Patient

 Contact your doctor first.
 They will assess your symptoms and the next steps.
-Your doctor will schedule a virtual or office visit to determine if you need to be tested for COVID-19.
+Your doctor will determine if you need to be tested for COVID-19.

 Appointments Are Required for COVID Testing

-If your doctor determines that you should receive a COVID-19 test or be seen at a Duke Health Respiratory Care Clinic, they will make the appointment on your behalf.
+If your doctor determines that you should receive a COVID-19 test, they will make the appointment on your behalf.